 Instead of hampering on tiny details - where the left arm should be during the preparation phase, what angle the wrist must be at impact etc. - it may be more effective to provide players with an external cue (or better yet, a constraint) and allow them to self-organize their movements based on these cues.
 This is a form of dynamical systems theory (DST).
 DST, a motor learning theory introduced by Bernstein (1967) is based on a constraints led approach to learning.
 What does that mean exactly?
 It means placing so called 'boundaries' on an athlete to facilitate a desired outcome.

 Many coaches implement constraints without even knowing it.
 Let's say that you'd like your player to improve their ability to hit with more depth.
 You may implement a drill where if a ball lands inside the service line it’s a point for the opponent.
 This is where DST gets interesting.
 Using the concepts of DST, you should be reluctant to give the student solutions as to how to hit the ball past the service line, but rather allow them to figure it out on their own.
 They may miss the first few shots either short or long but this is part of the learning process.
 All of sudden, however, you notice they add height to their shots and hit several balls in a row past the service line.
 Fantastic!
-Now to get more height (and consequently, more depth), they had to have changed their mechanics in some way - but recall, we didn’t tell them ‘how’ to hit the ball deep, we only provided a constraint.
+Now to get more height (and consequently, more depth), they had to have changed their mechanics in some way - but recall, we didn’t tell them ‘how’ to hit the ball deep, we only provided a constraint (if you hit short, you lose the point).
 In other words, we provided them with a problem (task) and they came up with the solution (movement).

 As the coach, you then realize that although using height to gain depth is a viable option, your player is using it on EVERY BALL.
 That becomes quite predictable and good players will likely have tactics to beat that game.
 So what can you do?
 You can create another constraint.
 For example, you tell your player they cannot hit the ball more than 2 times in a row above a certain height (a visual like a cord at a desired height above the net helps in this type of scenario).
 They must now find another way of achieving depth without using height (perhaps by increasing power).
-Again, you’re not telling them to hit the ball with more speed, or how to hit the ball with more speed, but rather providing the constraint and letting them solve the movement puzzle or their own.
+Again, you’re not telling them to hit the ball with more speed, or how to hit the ball with more speed, but rather providing the constraint and letting them solve the movement puzzle on their own.

 The Constraints Led Approach - What Else Can We Manipulate?